arfc/report-template/README.md

 # How to Use this Template:

-This repository serves as a template, for information on making and using a repository go to https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template.

-### The overview of this process is:

 1. Select the option to "Use this template," located next to the option to clone this repository.
 2. Name the repository, and select "Create repository from template."
 3. Clone your repository with SSH keys.